nestorjgc/nestorjgc/README.md

 `Developer/Creator`

 <p align="left">
-I'm a self-taught Web Developer with 4 years in the industry that focuses on problem-solving and design.
-I'm currently working on finishing my A/A in web development at Long Beach City College.
+I'm a self-taught Web Developer with 5 years in the industry focusing on problem-solving and design.
+I hold an Associate's Degree in Web Development from Long Beach City College.
 I've made some awesome applications that you can find below!

 </p>